 The Crisis Response Team (CRT) is the most crucial part of outworking this vision.
 The team go into potentially dangerous and extreme situations and while we ensure full training and readiness, the nature of the role is unpredictable.
 With a strong, flexible team who are each playing to his/her strengths, we can achieve so much.
 This is why the right team is critical.

 Our Crisis Response Operatives are on call 24 hours a day, 365 days of the year.
-We take people from all walks of life, with a range of skills and experience.
-Click the button for more information about how you could become part of the team.Crisis Response Team info
+We are currently recruiting so please click the button below for more information about how you could become part of the team.Crisis Response Team info

 CRT Antigua and Barbuda Hurricane